flowcommerce/redux-fetch/README.md

 * `getAsyncState(dispatch, state, ownProps): Promise`: A function whose result must be a promise that is resolved when the store is updated with the data requirements to render the wrapped React component.

-	The three arguments passed to the `getAsyncState` are:
+	The three arguments passed to the `getAsyncState` function are:

 	- `dispatch`: The store's dispatch function.
 Typically, it is used to dispatch actions to hydrate your application state.